innovationinsoftware/policy-dev/lab4.md

 # HashiCorp Sentinel Lab 4: Imports and Modules

 ## Overview
 In this lab, you'll learn how to extend Sentinel's capabilities using imports and modules.
 Imports let you use built-in libraries for common operations, while modules help you organize and reuse policy code.
-You'll practice using both in hands-on exercises and explore best practices for modular policy design.
+You'll practice using both in hands-on exercises.

 ---